 1 Cor 3:16-17 Know ye not that ye are the temple of God, and that the Spirit of God dwells in you?
 If any man defile the temple of God, him shall God destroy; for the temple of God is holy, which temple ye are.

-Satan imitating God, dwells in the place of God, showing himself that he is a god (1 Cor 3:16; 6:19; 2 Cor 6:16; Acts 7:48; 17:24; Rev 11:19).
+Satan imitating God dwells in the place of God, showing himself that he is a god (1 Cor 3:16; 6:19; 2 Cor 6:16; Acts 7:48; 17:24; Rev 11:19).

-Satan represents Mystery Babylon the Mother of Whores, and he will dwell in and control spiritually, both the false Christ, and the false prophet.
+Satan represents Mystery Babylon the Mother of Whores, and he will dwell in and control spiritually, both the false Christ and the false prophet.
 They will represent the greatest deception the world has ever seen, even surpassing that of the Great Whore (2 Thes 2:8-12; Rev 13:11-14).

-The very first thing Jesus warned of regarding the last days was, see that you be not deceived.
+The very first thing Jesus warned of regarding the last days was, see that you are not deceived.
 When He opened the first seal, He also allowed for the greatest period of deception ever to commence.

 Mark 13:22 For false Christ’s and false prophets shall rise, and shall shew signs and wonders, to seduce, if it were possible, even the elect.